 Day 2.
 Jaffna city tour

 Visiting war-ravaged Jaffna is also a part of Sri Lanka 7 days itinerary.
-Jaffna is the capital of northern Sri Lanka has many historical and religious places to explore.
-Majority of people in Jaffna are in Hindu origin and speak Tamil language, Jaffna is a big city and very busy, there is a large number of shops in Jaffna, allowing you to buy anything available in Colombo.
+Jaffna is the capital of northern Sri Lanka and has many historical and religious places to explore.
+The majority of people in Jaffna are of Hindu origin and speak the Tamil language, Jaffna is a big city and very busy, there is a large number of shops in Jaffna, allowing you to buy anything available in Colombo.

 a.
 Jaffna library- located near Jaffna city.

 b.
 Nagadeepa temple- this is a well-known Buddhist temple located in Nagadeep, believed to be visited by Buddha.

 c.
-Jaffna fort- the Portuguese build and Dutch re-built fort are located near the city.
+Jaffna fort- the Portuguese-built and Dutch-rebuilt forts is located near the city.

 d.
 Nallur Kandaswamy Kovil-is the most popular Hindu temple in the city and takes only a few minutes from the city centre.

 e.
 Jaffna archaeological museum-located within the city limit.

 f.
 Ruins of the Royal palace-the site is located in the city of Nallur.

 g.
 Keerimale hot spring-located in Kankasuntharai close to the Naguleswaran temple.